ASCS-eV/eves/EVES/README.md

 This repository contains the official specifications for the ENVITED-X Data Space, maintained by the Automotive Solution Center for Simulation e.V.
 (ASCS).
 These specifications define and document implementation decisions, processes, and standards for the ecosystem.

+For more details on the EVES process, refer to [EVES-001](https://ascs-ev.github.io/EVES/drafts/EVES-001/eves-001.html).

 ## Repository Structure

 The repository is organized into the following structure: